bosbos-9/bunyan/README.md

 2. On Project page, the PM submits each completed milestone with its actual cost.
 3. Submitted milestones appear on approvals for Engineer, REGA Inspector, and Trustee.
 4. On full approval, actual cost is released and remaining amount is updated.
-5. Dashboard page tracks raised, released, and escrow.
+5. Dashboard tracks raised, released, and escrow.
 Surplus returns to investors and appear only when all milestones are verified and total spend is under budget no financial functions happening this is just a dmeonstration.
 6. Start over clears in-memory state.

 ## Design decisions